digbmc/reactor-jct/nuclear-history.md

 ### 1940s
 #### 1940
-- Carl Friedrich von Weizsäcker concludes that if a “uranium machine” can sustain a chain reaction, the Uranium-238 could become ‘element 94,’ also known as plutonium.
+- Carl Friedrich von Weizsäcker concludes that if a “uranium machine” can sustain a chain reaction, then Uranium-238 could become ‘element 94,’ also known as plutonium.
 - April 10th - The MAUD Committee, a group of British scientists working to determine if an atomic bomb was possible, is established by Sir Henry Tizard.
 - June 12th - President Roosevelt creates the National Defense Research Committee (NDRC), which absorbs the Uranium Committee.